open-power-ref-design/dbaas/README.rst

 #.
 Edit the OpenStack Installer configuration file:

-   OpenStack installation is performed by openstack-ansible.
+   OpenStack installation is performed by OpenStack-Ansible.
 Instructions for editing the user configuration files of OpenStack is described in general terms in os-services.
 Instructions specifically for DBaaS service are described below in the Trove Installation section.